Day 5

 In the wooded area at the end of the drainage channel, I found another Leccinum scabrum (Fig. 5.15).

-An exciting discovery was that the “stalk” fungi we had seen some years ago on a visit to the reserve — later identified as Typhula juncea (Slender Club) — were growing in this wooded area (Figs. 5.16) as well as an orange club, possibly Clavulinopsis luteoalba or Clavaria amoena (Fig. 5.17), and a white Clavaria species (Fig. 5.18).
+An exiting discovery was white Clavaria (Fig. 5.15) as well as a an orange Clavulinopsis luteoalba or Clavaria amoena (Fig. 5.17) and the “stalk” fungi we had seen some years ago on a visit to the reserve — later identified as Typhula juncea (Slender Club) (Fig. 5.18) — were growing in this wooded area.

-In this wooded area I also found a purple fungus with yellow fur (Fig. 5.19) — possibly juvenile Armillaria — and a now fully red Picipes badius.
+In this wooded area I also found a purple fungus with yellow fur — possibly juvenile Armillaria — which we later found all over the Fen, and a now fully red Picipes badius.

 YEW GROVE AREA

-Continuing along the woodland trail, I saw a grey capped, pink fleshed fungus (Fig. 5.20), a flock of a pink furry fungi, which may have been fully matured Armillaria fungi (Fig. 5.21), then another Xerocomellus species (Fig. 5.22).
+Continuing along the woodland trail, I saw a grey capped, pink fleshed fungus (Fig. 5.19) and a flock of a pink furry fungi, which may have been fully matured Armillaria fungi.

 OUTPOST AREA